bundickm/Study-Guides/Unit 1 Sprint 4 - Build Week 1 Project Resources.md

 DS10 Presentations - https://www.youtube.com/watch?v=xZmvcGN9yqY&feature=youtu.be
 ```

-Wednesday of Sprint 3, review student datasets to ensure they are useable.
+**Wednesday of Sprint 3**, review student datasets to ensure they are useable.
 Focus on size (not too small or too big), possible research questions, and student ability to clean and manipulate the data.

-Friday of Sprint 3, remind students during the Sprint Challenge review that they need to have a dataset ready to use on Monday and that if possible they should spend time over the weekend to load, clean, and explore the dataset to set them up for success going into build week.
+**Friday of Sprint 3**, remind students during the Sprint Challenge review that they need to have a dataset ready to use on Monday and that if possible they should spend time over the weekend to load, clean, and explore the dataset to set them up for success going into build week.
 Copy and Paste the 'Build Week Schedule and Expectations' below.

 ## Build Week Schedule and Expectations

-Copy and Paste into TL Channel on the Friday afternoon before build week.
+Copy and Paste into TL Channel on the **Friday afternoon before build week.**
 ```
 Schedule, Expectations, and Resources for your firtst build week: